Adversarial Detection of Flash Malware: Limitations and Open Issues

-This shows that, although the function was retrained against the attacks to reduce the \emph{learning} vulnerability, the \emph{feature vulnerability} related to the employed static features cannot be reduced by simply retraining the classifier.
+To summarize, the attained results show that, although the function was retrained against the attacks to reduce the \emph{learning} vulnerability, the \emph{feature} vulnerability related to the employed static features could not be reduced by merely retraining the classifier.
 In more detail, the problem here is that \emph{none of the employed static features is likely to appear in malware much more frequently than in benign data}, \ie, there is no \emph{invariant} feature that characterizes malware uniquely from benign data (and that can not be removed)~\cite{tong17-arxiv}.
-This in turn means that it is possible to create a malicious sample that is \emph{indistinguishable} from benign ones (even by only injecting content to the input \SWF file) and, thus, additional features are required to correctly detect adversarial \SWF malware examples.
+Such lack of invariance means that, in principle, it is possible to create a malicious sample that is \emph{indistinguishable} from benign ones (even by only injecting content to the input SWF file) and, thus, additional features are required to detect adversarial SWF malware examples correctly.